jralph/Twig-Markdown/README.md

     {{ markdown("# Some Markdown") }}
     {{ markdown(markdownVariable) }}

 **NOTE: The above function usage is unsafe.
-Function input is not saintised.
+Function input is not automatically saintised.
 To sanitise this in the template, please use the escape filter like below.**

     {{ markdown(markdownVariable | escape) }}